chainguard-dev/edu/content/chainguard/chainguard-images/how-to-use-chainguard-images.md

 docker pull cgr.dev/chainguard/git@sha256:f6658e10edde332c6f1dc804f0f664676dc40db78ba4009071fea6b9d97d592f
 ```

-When you pull this image, you'll receive output of the digsest which should match the exact digest you have pulled.
+When you pull this image, you'll receive output of the digest which should match the exact digest you have pulled.

 To learn more about image digests, you can review our video [How to Use Container Image Digests to Improve Reproducibility](/chainguard/chainguard-images/videos/container-image-digests/).